galihgpr/Loyalto_Test/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Ensure Golang and mySQL have been installed on your device
+Ensure Golang have been installed on your device

 ### Installation